 Though neither tribe lived in Kentucky, both would travel the path in and out of the area, which was used as hunting grounds.
 Its fertile grazing lands teemed with vast herds of buffalo, deer, and smaller game.
 Cherokee hunters from the south, and other tribes from north of the Ohio River, also visited the region to vie for its rich prizes.
 Bloody clashes frequently occurred between the tribes as they competed for the area game.

-In the 1700s the vast majority of the population of the United States was found east of the Appalachian Mountains.
-However, that would begin to change in 1750, when Dr. Thomas Walker, a surveyor and physician, discovered the gap, which crossed the mountain barrier into present southeastern Kentucky.
+In the 1700s, the vast majority of the population of the United States was found east of the Appalachian Mountains.
+However, that would begin to change in 1750, when Dr. Thomas Walker, a surveyor, and physician, discovered the gap that crossed the mountain barrier into southeastern Kentucky.
 Leading an exploring expedition, which had set out from Albemarle County, in Virginia, Walker named it “Cave Gap.”
-The Loyal Land Co., which sponsored the expedition, was seeking an 800,000-acre land grant in the region.
+The Loyal Land Co., which sponsored the expedition, sought an 800,000-acre land grant in the region.

-After discovering the gap, Walker followed the “Warriors’ Path” for about ten miles northwest to the Cumberland River, which he also discovered and named.
-Near the river, the party built a log cabin, one of the first in Kentucky.
+After discovering the gap, Walker followed the “Warriors’ Path” about ten miles northwest to the Cumberland River, which he also discovered and named.
+The party built a log cabin near the river, one of the first in Kentucky.
 After spending two months vainly exploring the hills of eastern Kentucky in search of the storied Bluegrass region of central Kentucky, the party crossed the mountains north of Cumberland Gap and returned home.

 The French and Indian War (1754-63) and Pontiac’s Rebellion (1763-65) prevented, for a while, any attempt by other explorers to follow Walker’s lead.
 When peace returned, however, small parties of hunters began passing through Cumberland Gap.
-The trail through the mountains was soon called the “Warrior’s Path” by early settlers for good reason.
-Not only were attacks between the Indian tribes common, but, the natives and encroaching pioneers also clashed in numerous confrontations.
+The trail through the mountains was soon called the “Warrior’s Path” by early settlers for a good reason.
+Not only were attacks between the Indian tribes common but the natives and encroaching pioneers also clashed in numerous confrontations.

-The best known of the early explorers venturing into the region was Daniel Boone, a native Pennsylvanian who was living in North Carolina at the time.
+The best-known of the early explorers venturing into the region was Daniel Boone, a native Pennsylvanian living in North Carolina.
 In 1769 John Finley, Boone’s fellow campaigner in the French and Indian War, who had visited the Bluegrass region several years before, convinced Boone that it could be reached through Cumberland Gap.
 Following the “Warriors’ Path,” they and four companions moved northward until they came to a branch of the Kentucky River.
-Completely alone much of the time in hostile Indian country, Boone spent nearly two years exploring the rich and beautiful country.
-In September 1773 he led an unsuccessful attempt to settle in the region.
-Early in 1774, during the Indian uprising known as Lord Dunmore’s War, he passed through Cumberland Gap and in two months’ time covered 800 miles of Kentucky wilderness to warn white men of the danger.
+Completely alone, much of the time in hostile Indian country, Boone spent nearly two years exploring the rich and beautiful country.
+In September 1773, he led an unsuccessful attempt to settle in the region.
+Early in 1774, during the Indian uprising known as Lord Dunmore’s War, he passed through Cumberland Gap and, in two months, covered 800 miles of Kentucky wilderness to warn white men of the danger.

-The defeat of the Indians, in October, paved the way for an ambitious scheme to settle Kentucky.
-The following year, under the terms of the Treaty of Sycamore Shoals, Judge Richard Henderson purchased for his Transylvania Co., the Cherokee claim to 20 million acres south of the Kentucky River.
+The defeat of the Indians in October paved the way for an ambitious scheme to settle Kentucky.
+The following year, under the Treaty of Sycamore Shoals terms, Judge Richard Henderson purchased for his Transylvania Co., the Cherokee claim to 20 million acres south of the Kentucky River.
 To open the region for a private new colony he called Transylvania, he engaged Daniel Boone to blaze a trail through the Cumberland Gap, and the Wilderness Road was born.
 Starting from Long Island of the Holston in present-day Kingsport, Tennessee, in March 1775, Daniel Boone led 30 axmen in cutting the road.
-Hacking its way across mountains and through swamp and canebrake, within a month’s time the party reached the Kentucky River, 208 miles from its starting point.
-There, the men erected a fort and named it Boonesborough, the only white settlement in the region except for Harrodsburg, founded the previous year about 30 miles to the southwest by a party that had moved down the Ohio River.
+Hacking its way across mountains and through swamp and canebrake, within a month, the party reached the Kentucky River, 208 miles from its starting point.
+There, the men erected a fort and named it Boonesborough, the only white settlement in the region except for Harrodsburg.
+It was founded about 30 miles to the southwest the previous year by a party that had moved down the Ohio River.
 Soon, Henderson arrived with reinforcements for the Boonesborough garrison.

-The opening of the road attracted many pioneers, and other “Kentucky stations” began to spring up.
-When Henderson tried to assert authority over the new settlements, the individualistic backwoodsmen rebelled.
+The road’s opening attracted many pioneers, and other “Kentucky stations” began to spring up.
+The individualistic backwoodsmen rebelled when Henderson tried to assert authority over the new settlements.
 In 1776, the state of Virginia, at the request of the Kentucky settlers, formally organized Kentucky as its westernmost county.
-This action squelched Henderson’s plans for a private colony; but, his Wilderness Road guaranteed the permanence of white settlement in Kentucky.
+This action squelched Henderson’s plans for a private colony, but his Wilderness Road guaranteed the permanence of white settlement in Kentucky.
 During the American Revolution (1775-83), the westward movement slowed to a trickle.
-The gap was frequently closed because of the threat from British-backed northern Indians; and when open, it was used mainly to bring troops and supplies to the hard-pressed settlements.
-The tide turned in 1778-79 when Kentucky and Virginia forces under George Rogers Clark crossed the Ohio River and captured the important British posts at Kaskaskia and Cahokia in present-day Illinois, and Vincennes, Indiana.
+The gap was frequently closed because of the threat from British-backed northern Indians, and when open, it was used mainly to bring troops and supplies to the hard-pressed settlements.
+The tide turned in 1778-79 when Kentucky and Virginia forces under George Rogers Clark crossed the Ohio River and captured the important British posts at Kaskaskia and Cahokia in present-day Illinois and Vincennes, Indiana.

 After the war, though sporadic Indian attacks continued, a flood of westward traffic passed over the Wilderness Road.
-By 1783, some 12,000 settlers had entered Kentucky, most of them through Cumberland Gap.
-At the time Kentucky entered the Union, in 1792, its population was 100,000 and by 1800, it was 220,000.
+By 1783, some 12,000 settlers had entered Kentucky, most through Cumberland Gap.
+When Kentucky entered the Union in 1792, its population was 100,000; by 1800, it was 220,000.
 In 1796, the Wilderness Road was widened and improved for wagon traffic.
 Eventually, however, more direct routes across the mountains and the final defeat of the northern Indians diverted most of the traffic from the road.
-By 1825, it consisted mostly of livestock en route to Eastern markets.
+By 1825, it mainly consisted of livestock en route to Eastern markets.

-During the Civil War, both Union and Confederate forces vied for control of the Cumberland Gap which was a strategic stronghold for both sides.
+During the Civil War, Union and Confederate forces vied for control of the Cumberland Gap, a strategic stronghold for both sides.
 Union commanders viewed the gap as a way to cut the Confederacy in two and an opportunity to disrupt communication and supply lines along the southern railroad.
 Confederate commanders recognized this and saw the gap as a critical defensive position.

-Both Union and Confederate troops spent months at a time at Cumberland Gap, watching and waiting for the enemy’s next move.
-Although there were never any major battles at Cumberland Gap, there were a number of skirmishes and strategic flanking movements.
-During the war, both sides actually occupied Cumberland Gap twice.
+Union and Confederate troops spent months at Cumberland Gap, watching and waiting for the enemy’s next move.
+Although there were never any major battles at Cumberland Gap, there were several skirmishes and strategic flanking movements.
+During the war, both sides occupied Cumberland Gap twice.
 The Union army finally captured it for good in September 1863.

 For early settlers and pioneers, the Cumberland Gap was a gateway that led through the southern Appalachian Mountains into the great wilderness of Kentucky.
 They mostly traveled on foot, coming from as far away as Pennsylvania.
-Although many of these early travelers had different dreams and expectations heading west into Kentucky, they were all in search of land and a new start.
+Although many of these early travelers had different dreams and expectations heading west into Kentucky, they were all searching for land and a new start.
 They often traveled in groups for safety and had an insatiable drive to penetrate the great wilderness.